 With these three standardized snow stability tests, a winter backcountry traveler will cover the majority of (but not all) avalanche problems they will encounter on a regular basis.
 Perfect these three snow stability tests in good style before trying to expand on to more advanced tests.
 Ideally, take an avalanche course endorsed by the American Avalanche Association, American Avalanche Institute, AIARE, Canadian Avalanche Association, or Avalanche Canada.
 Practicing these skills under the direct supervision of a trained and professional eye will help you build good habits from the start.
 Taking a class can also help expedite your learning curve.
 The art is in the application.
 Just because you have learned, and even perfected the well-crafted shovel tilt test or extended column test does not necessarily mean that you have the judgment to use those tests for accurate snow assessment.

-Josh Kling is an AMGA Certified Alpine & Rock Guide, AMGA Assistant Ski Guide, AIARE Course Leader and the Founder of Kling Mountain Guides, LLC.
-He is the Coordinator of Permitting and Programing for the Outdoor Pursuits program at Fort Lewis College.
+Josh Kling is an AMGA Certified Alpine & Rock Guide, AMGA Assistant Ski Guide, AIARE Course Leader, and the Coordinator of Permitting and Programing for the Outdoor Pursuits program at Fort Lewis College.
 Kling has been recreating in the wintery San Juan Mountains for close to 20 years and ski guiding in them since 2003.
 He is also the author of the Silverton Off-Piste Ski Atlas, the only published ski guidebook for the San Juan Mountains.
-If you are planning a tour, read his guide toselecting a backcountry hut.
+If you are planning a tour, read his guide to "How to Choose the Perfect Backcountry Hut."